McNair Achievement Program

 - Meet these Citizenship and/or Residency requirements

-- And meet one of the two eligibility categories (A or B) or both eligibility categories listed below (A and B):
+- Meet one of the two eligibility categories (A or B) or both eligibility categories listed below (A and B):

-A. Who are potentially first generation college graduates (a student neither of whose natural or adoptive parents received a baccalaureate degree or a student who, prior to the age of 18, regularly resided with and received support from only one parent, and whose supporting parent did not receive a baccalaureate degree) AND who are low-income individuals (an individual whose family’s taxable income for the preceding year did not exceed 150% of the poverty level amount).
+A. Are first-generation college graduates (a student neither of whose natural or adoptive parents received a baccalaureate degree or a student who, prior to the age of 18, regularly resided with and received support from only one parent, and whose supporting parent did not receive a baccalaureate degree) AND who are low-income individuals (an individual whose family’s taxable income for the preceding year did not exceed 150% of the poverty level amount).
 Department of Education Low-Income Guidelines

 B. Who are students from groups traditionally underrepresented in graduate education (Hispanic/Latino; Black/African American; American Indian/Native American; Alaskan Native; Native Hawaiian; Pacific Islander).
 Note: Students from category B do not have to meet eligibility category A (so, do not have to also be first generation college students or low-income individuals).